theo-mandelbaum/textbook-coding-examples/software-design-by-example/python/chapter-3-exercises/chap3.md

 ## Final statment

 As you can see, the difference between n^3 and 2^n is huge, even when the input size is only increasing by a factor of 2.
 So, I would consider any term 2^n and larger to be a "rapid" growth rate.

+# Exercise 4: The hash Function

+## Question:

+Read the documentation for Python’s built-in hash function.

+Why do hash(123) and hash("123") work when hash([123]) raises an exception?

+## My Answer:

+After reviewing Python's built in hash function, the reasong why hash([123]) doesn't work is because the argument used for the function is a MUTABLE list.
+However, the function only works for immutable collections of data.

+## Conclusion:

+So, the reason why the hashlib import is useful is because you can use it for mutable collections of data as well.

+# Exercise 5 can be found in chap3.py